AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 If you want to customize Ant Design's theme even more, [check out their list of supported variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less).

-## 3. Create-React-App CSS Modules and TypeScript 📦
+## 3. Create React App CSS Modules and TypeScript 📦

 By default, create-react-app v2 ships with CSS Modules out of the box.

 But...
-How do we make it play nicely with TypeScript and LESS?
+How do we use CSS Modules with TypeScript?

 This was an absolute headache to deal with before.
-But now, there's a package that does just what we want!
+But now, there's a package that does just what we want, and it's [made by a tech lead on Facebook's CRA team](https://github.com/mrmckeb)!

 > yarn add --dev typescript-plugin-css-modules